-The PGC operational mode must be initially programmed by the CPU (see figure 6).
+The PGC operational mode must be initially programmed by the CPU (see Figure 6).
 The mode register, command register and character class array should be written into, after a power-on-reset or a master reset command.
 The character class array should be programmed only for the classes pertinent to the application.
-After a master reset, the character class array is zero which register for BCC accumulation, VRC generation/checking, BTC/SC and DLE-SSC comparisons.
-See table 3 for a summary of BCC accumulation modes.
+After a master reset, the character class array is zero which places all characters in the normal class (included in the BCC accumulation).